MichaelPaulukonis/obscurus/README.md

 # a thing

-## TODO: what it does and why it's called OBSCURUS
+## what it does and why it's called OBSCURUS

-the text is both obscure and obscured
+- the text is both obscure and obscured
+- a portion of a text cycles through the screen, pieces covered or revealed

 ## Roadmap

 - switch between color/black and white
 - extend B&W to grayscale (rolling out from the inflection point)
 - Add colors?
 Simple web colors - blue, yellow, black, red?
   - Is this pointless, or pointful?
 - ability to select from texts
   - add text(s)
- - re-randomize location of color in image
 - better/different movement

 ## some plans